-- It is an increasingly serious threat to global public health that requires action across all government sectors and society.
+- AMR is an increasingly serious threat to global public health that requires action across all government sectors and society.

 What is antimicrobial resistance?